The religious intellectual, an innovative concept and an ancient reality

 The test of the religious intellectual in the face of the secular intellectual hegemony

 It is clear then that this is the Western ideal-type of the intellectual who dominates.
 This hegemony extends to Arab and Muslim societies, see Zaki Al-Milad, since the report of the intellectual to religion tapers.
 Where the issue of “proof” of the religious intellectual in his time, in his era and its context.
 What the author meant by “test” (al-Mihnah) is as and as the religious intellectual closer to his time, interact with their social environment, intends to exercise its right to criticism in an environment not accustomed to this grid of analysis and tries to influence its context… therefore he feels a strangeness that is favored by the sidelining of the religion by Western civilization.
 It is this strangeness that generates the unpleasant event experienced by the religious intellectual.
+That strangeness makes us criticize anything that is not compatible with our belief, which is not always the right thing.
+Instead of celebrating different thinking and anything that spreads the love of religion, we are pushing it away and condemn it.
+Entertainment is the best example of that.
+Every movie, music, or games that are based on religion are heavily criticized, often without any merit.
+If people enjoy playing slots casino games trying to hit the life-changing jackpot prizes, it’s their choice; they shouldn’t be frowned upon, because they dont do anything wrong to others.

 The notion of event reminds obviously savvy readers “proof” experienced by the theologian Ahmed Ibn Hanbal in the face of the Abbassid Al-Maw calif about controversy “creation of the Quran .”
 If the leader of the Hanbali school had resisted, many of our contemporaries amongst the educated Muslim chose for them to enroll in the paradigm of the abdication, surrender and submission to return their weapons against their own religion.
 It is also facing this test through the community that Zaki Al-Milad written this book to reconnect with the figure nostalgic of the religious intellectual, one of the main conditions of the civilizational renaissance.